Jersey financial and legal system

 Paying your tax if you work for yourself (self-employed) or if you've retired

 Payment on Account (POA)

 If all of your income is from non-salary sources, (for example self-employment income, pension income or property income) you’ll be asked to make 2 payments for each year.
 If you want to spread these payments out you can set up a direct debit to pay your annual bill over 12 months.

 How it works:

-- you must pay the ‘Payment on Account’ amount by April
+you must pay the first 'Payment on Account' amount by 30 November

-- the balance is due before the late payment surcharge deadline in December.
-This date is included on your tax assessment
+any remaining balance is due before the late payment surcharge deadline on 30 November

 If you have a small salary, you’ll still have ITIS deducted but this will only account for a small part of your total tax payments.
 Your payment on account amount issued in February will be adjusted to 40% of last year’s tax.